marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 ## The Reactive StepVerifier

 Then we can verify that our objects are accessible through reactive methods.
-And this is where we take extra steps in describing the reactive StepVerifier.
-The StepVerifier will help us understand how our data gets processed in each step of an reactive stream.
-We really have 2 options in creating the first step of the verification process.
-In this example, we use `create(Flux[N])` method to push our one data element into a stream with expectations that our one element is observed before a completion signal gets sent to downstream subscribers.
+And this is where we take extra steps in describing the reactive [StepVerifier](https://projectreactor.io/docs/test/release/api/reactor/test/StepVerifier.html).
+The `StepVerifier` will help us understand how our data gets processed in each step of an reactive stream.
+There are a couple options to creating the first step of the verification process which setup the behaviour of the underlaying scheduler.
+In this example, we use the standard `.create(Flux[N])` method to push our one data element into a stream with expectations that our one element is observed before a completion signal gets sent to downstream subscribers.

 It should be noted that calling of `verify()`, `verifyThenAssertThat()`, `verify(Duration)` triggers the verification of all expectations above it.
 Additionally we put `expectComplete()` above verify to denote that we expect the subscription to be closed.
 Note that we could easily replace these 2 functions with `verifyComplete()` and is trivial to change, but this is good to know in case you have additional concerns in mind between stream completion and verification.